 Whether you are remodeling the exterior or interior of your home, you will need to consider doors if you’re near any sort of entrance or exit.
 There are several types of doors and styles to choose from, so it’s just a matter of finding the right look and type for what you want and where it needs to go.
 Here are a few types of doors to help you get started:

 Flush doors are interior doors that are designed to be flush with the wall.
 They feature simple construction, concealed door frames, and hidden hinges for a clean, minimalist look and a door that doesn’t stand out as much or protrude as much from the wall.

 Although customization options are more limited than other types of doors because flush doors are meant to be smooth and blend in, flush doors do have a few style options and can be built to be standard swing doors and can also be built to slide into the wall as pocket doors.

 A paneled door is a standard door style.
 It features panels framed by stiles and rails.
 They tend to be thicker than flush doors and the paneled door style can be applied to doors for interior or exterior use.
 They are customizable in that there are various panel configurations available that can also be paired with window options for doors or other door style options.

+A new front door is one of the common exterior home remodeling ideas.
 In the video below, the Zephyr Thomas team installs a paneled door with window lites to replace this homeowner’s entry door!